mads-hartmann/dotfiles/literate/README.md

-# Hartmann's Dotfiles
+# Hartmann's dotfiles

 Writing files `make tangle`
-Writing the docs `make build-website`
+Writing the docs `make weave`

-## TODO

-To finish the proof of concept

-- [ ] Does deploy remove files that are no longer there?
-- [ ] Set up stow or similar thing to handle symlinks This guide seems to be very simple to follow: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/

-Might be able to steal some things from these dotfiles as well. https://github.com/alexpearce/dotfiles
+## Might be able to steal some things from these dotfiles as well.
+https://github.com/alexpearce/dotfiles

 ## Debugging build image